pushkill/NLP-project/README.md

 * "upset.ipynb" is a jupyter notebook in which upset plots were created, there is also some word done with TF-IDF representations.

 ## Reproducibility
 We used Anaconda environement so our code can be easily rerun.
 Requirements for recreating environment and thus easily running the notebooks are written in "environment.yml" file.
+You can simply recreate the enviroment by running following command:

+`
+conda env create -f environment.yml
+`